5 High Yielding Herbs for Your Medicinal Garden

 Harvest the flowers in the early afternoon or late morning after all dew has evaporated.
 Choose flowers that are fully open and deadhead any that are wilting.
 Be sure to harvest the entire flower, including the green sticky bract.
 The bracts contain resin that is highly medicinal with wound-healing properties.

-I stop dead heading in the late summer so I can collect the dried flowers for seed.
+I stop dead heading 1 or 2 plants in the late summer so I can collect the seeds.
 Each flower head can produce up to 20 seeds.
-Let the seeds dry out then store them in cool, dry place.
+Let the seeds fully dry out then store them in cool, dry place.

 Spilanthes